vygr/ChrysaLisp/STATUS.md

 `gui_raw.cpp` driver switched to save 75% glyph memory and faster red/blue channel calculations.

+`gui-fb.c` driver updated to use same 8bit glyph textures.

 ------

 Renamed the `vp-vec` op to `vp-simd` as this carries better info at the source